guilamu/gravity-forms-shortcode-builder/README.md

 ## **🚀 Usage**

 - Click any tab and fill out the options for your desired shortcode type.
-- Copy the auto-generated shortcode and insert it where needed in posts, pages, or widgets.
+- Copy the auto-generated shortcode and insert it where needed in notifications, confirmations, posts, pages, etc.

 ## **⚖️License & Feedback**